 Students who join the PhD program on or after the Fall 2020 semester must follow the Post-2020 DQE format, detailed in Section 3.2.1.
-Students who join the PhD program before Fall 2020 have the option to choose between the Post-2020 DQE or the Pre-2020 DQE (Section 3.2.2).
-The department will phase out the Pre-2020 DQE format and is keeping it only for an option for ongoing students who joined the PhD program prior to Fall 2020.
-The Pre-2020 DQE is composed of one part of four oral exams in three areas, chosen by the student from a number of areas.
 Independent input by the PhD advisor is also taken into account, in addition to the examiners input and course performance.